 do not use comments in 'pkgbuild' files unless it's a file comment such as with the cat command

-because the bash comment sign is used as maker by the software while reading the file
+because the bash comment sign is used as marker by the software while reading the file

 see pkgbuild files examples to learn more.